Alice C. Linsley

 This reversal of the subordinated term of an opposition is no small aspect of deconstruction's strategy.
 Derrida's argument is that in examining a binary opposition and reversals, deconstruction brings to light traces of meaning that cannot be said to be present, but which must have metaphysical existence.
 This is not a new idea or even a new approach to meaning.
 It is consistent with the binary thought and observations of the Abraham's Proto-Saharan ancestors from whom we receive the binary narratives in Genesis.

 After deconstruction, Jacques Derrida concluded that there is a center and that something is there.
 He spoke of this something as "presence."
 He claimed that throughout the history of Philosophy this metaphysical presence is called by different names, “God” being one of them.
-This is uncomfortable for those who hold to materialist ideologies.
-They are baffled by the metaphysical.
-It is terrifying for those who claim there is no Creator.
-If there is something, a "presence" at the metaphysical center, it must surely be of ultimate authority (Romans 13:1).
-Atheists exhibit existential angst about this possibility, even as they deny God's existence.
+This is uncomfortable for materialists.
+They find the metaphysical baffling.
+If there is a "presence" at the metaphysical center, it must surely be of ultimate authority (Romans 13:1).
+It is natural that many should feel existential angst about this possibility.

 Gay advocates refuse to recognize that the biblical consideration of homosex is not restricted to a few verses in Genesis and Romans.
 It is a fundamental aspect of the binary framework of the entire Bible.

-Related reading: Genesis and Jacques Derrida; Ontology and the Philosophical Project; Binary Sets in the Ancient World; Blood and Binary Distinctions; Binary Opposition and Narrative; Binary Distinctions and Kenosis; Gender Reversal and Sacred Mystery; Reality is Cross Shaped; Sweeping Away Gender and the Binary Distinctions
+Related reading: Something Older; Genesis and Jacques Derrida; Ontology and the Philosophical Project; Binary Sets in the Ancient World; Blood and Binary Distinctions; Binary Opposition and Narrative; Binary Distinctions and Kenosis; Gender Reversal and Sacred Mystery; Reality is Cross Shaped; Sweeping Away Gender and the Binary Distinctions; Full documentary "Claude Lévi-Strauss in His Own Worlds" (2008)